Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/06/saml-front-channel-and-back-channel-examples.md

 The two mechanisms for communication are HTTP redirects, and form POSTs.
 The HTTP redirect sends the user to the identity provider with a SAML request in the query string.
 The form POST returns them to the service provider with a SAML assertion.
 Once this process has completed successfully, there is a further HTTP redirect to send the user to the resource they originally requested.

-Let’s re-paint the overview with some imaginary addresses:
+Let's re-paint the overview with some imaginary addresses:

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/06/SAML-front-channel-example.png" alt="SAML Front Channel Example" loading="lazy"}
 :::